vaish1710/Project/README.md

             padding: 20px;
             border-radius: 15px;
             background-color: rgba(0, 0, 0, 0.6); /* Slightly darker background for readability */
-            box-shadow: none; /* Remove box shadow */
+            box-shadow: 0 0 20px rgba(0, 0, 0, 0.5); /* Add a shadow around the text box */
             border: none; /* Ensure no border is applied */
             color: white; /* Ensure text color is white */
             text-align: center; /* Center align text */
-            margin-top: auto; /* Push the content to the top of the container */
+            margin-top: 60px; /* Push the content down from the top */
             margin-bottom: 60px; /* Add margin to the bottom */
+            position: relative;
         }

         /* Style for the name */